I'm a Celebrity...Get Me Out of Here! (British TV series) series 22

-I'm a Celebrity...Get Me Out of Here! returned for its twenty-second series on 6 November 2022 on ITV1.
+I'm a Celebrity...Get Me Out of Here! returned for its twenty-second series on 6 November 2022 on ITV.
 The series returned to Murwillumbah, New South Wales, Australia, for the first time since 2019, following the easing of travel restrictions surrounding the COVID-19 pandemic.
 Ant & Dec returned to present the series.

 On 27 November, Jill Scott was crowned the new queen of the jungle, with Owen Warner finishing in second place and Matt Hancock in third place.

 Production

 Due to the COVID-19 pandemic in Australia, the twentieth and twenty-first series were filmed at Gwrych Castle in Abergele, Wales.
 Following the conclusion of the latter, media speculation began as to whether the series would return to Australia.
 It was also confirmed that ITV would film an "All-Stars" series in South Africa, featuring former campmates and scheduled to air in 2023.
-However, it was stated that the series would be used as a back up option if the show was unable to return to Australia.
+However, it was stated that this series would be aired as a backup option if the show was unable to return to Australia during the regular November period.

 In August 2022, it was confirmed that the series would return to Australia for the first time since the nineteenth series.
 Prior to the series, it was announced that Bob McCarron, known informally as "Medic Bob", who had been the show's medic since its inception, would not be returning to the series.

 On 7 October 2022, ITV released the first trailer for the series, a ten-second teaser featuring a helicopter flying through the sky on the way to Australia, as Donnelly exclaims "Where is the luggage going?" with McPartlin replying "It's meeting us there".
 A full-length trailer was released a week later, depicting Ant & Dec parachuting out of a helicopter into the jungle surrounded by camp essentials.

-The series began on 6 November, a week earlier than usual due to the 2022 FIFA World Cup.
+The series began on 6 November, 2 weeks earlier than usual due to the 2022 FIFA World Cup.

 Celebrities

 The line-up was announced by ITV on 31 October 2022.
 The following day, it was confirmed that Conservative Party politician Matt Hancock would be joining the line-up as a late arrival, a decision that was widely criticised by the media and ultimately led to his suspension from the Conservative parliamentary group and its whip.
 Stand-up comedian Seann Walsh was later confirmed as the second late arrival and entered the jungle alongside Hancock on 8 November.

-On 7 November, model Olivia Attwood was forced to withdraw from the series for medical reasons, with a spokesperson stating that "the medical team has advised it is not safe for [Attwood] to return to camp as there needs to be further investigation."
+On 7 November, television personality Olivia Attwood was forced to withdraw from the series for medical reasons, with a spokesperson stating that "the medical team has advised it is not safe for [Attwood] to return to camp as there needs to be further investigation."
 Attwood later confirmed that she had been forced to leave after undergoing blood tests which determined she was anaemic.